-Producer A insures 50 percent of his/her insured colonies and selects April - May Index Interval (500 colonies), and 50 percent of his/her insured colonies in July - August Index Interval (500 colonies).
+Producer A insures 50 percent of his/her insured colonies and selects April - June Index Interval (500 colonies), and 50 percent of his/her insured colonies in July - September Index Interval (500 colonies).

-Note: As provided in section 3(e), insured colonies must be allocated to more than one index interval for each grid ID and share.
-The total of all the insured colonies per unit must equal the total number of elected insured colonies for each grid ID and share.
-In addition, an insured may select any index intervals provided in the Special Provisions; however, the selected index intervals cannot contain any month in more than one interval.
-In this example an insured is not allowed to insure colonies in March - April Index Interval or May - June Index Interval because each of these intervals contains one of the months included in April - May Index Interval.
+Note: As provided in section 3(e), insured colonies may be allocated to more than one index interval for each grid ID and share.
+The total of insured colonies per unit must equal the total number of elected insured colonies for each grid ID and share.
+In addition, an insured may select any index interval provided in the Special Provisions; however, selected index intervals cannot contain any month in more than one interval for each grid ID and share in the county.
+In this example (all intervals are offered in the county) an insured is not allowed to insure colonies in February - April Index Interval, March - May Index Interval, May - July Index Interval, or June - August Index Interval because each of these intervals contains one of the months included in April - June Index Interval for this grid ID and share in the county.